nodiscc/xsrv/README.md

 - **Configuration:** The default configuration will work out of the box.
 If you need to change any details, put any configuration variable and its new value in your host configuration file ().
 To list available role variables and their defaults, read `defaults/main.yml` in each [role](#roles): ` find ./ -wholename "*defaults/main.yml" | xargs cat | less`

-After any changes to configuration/roles, apply changes to the host:
+**After any changes to configuration/roles**, apply changes to the host:

 ```bash
 source ~/ansible-venv/bin/activate # required if ansible is installed in a virtualenv